Democratic Republic Of The Congo - Tips

 The Democratic Republic of the Congo (D.R.C.) includes the greater

-the Congo River basin, which covers an area of
+part of the Congo River basin, which covers an area of

 almost 1 million square